pilotpirxie/recommendation-redis/README.md

 # maximum number of events to use for recommendation calculation
 EVENTS_LIMIT="100000"

+# maximum number of recommendations to return
+RECOMMENDATIONS_LIMIT=100

 # wait to finish event insertion before http response
 WAIT_FOR_EVENT_INSERTION="false"